 There is no rule about which should be of the largest font size “Company Name” or “Plan Title” as both have their benefits.
 It is the owner’s choice to decide what they want to highlight on the cover page for their document.

 Also, readers will want to learn about what is the business plan creation time or what will be the execution time for the presented document.
-Thus it is important to specify the plan year on your business plan cover page.
+Thus it is important to specify the plan year on your cover page.